kaizdev/first-repo-demo/README.md

 # My first Repo
+Show casing my learnings using Git and Github

 ## This is an example
-- list
+- list 1
-- list
+- list 2
-- list
+- list 3